 Sine tests shall be performed with a frequency amplitude of 100 mHz.
-The applied nominal 50 Hz frequency signal is to be superimposed with a sinusoidal test signal with different time periods ranging from 10 s to 70 s, as shown in Table 5 below.
+The applied nominal 50 Hz frequency signal is to be superimposed with a sinusoidal test signal with different time periods ranging from 10 s to 70 s, as shown in Table 6 below.
 For each time period at least 5 periods with stabilized response shall be registered.
-The applied frequency with the superimposed sinusoidal signal is illustrated in Figure 12 together with an example of the resulting power output.
+If the response already crosses the real axis (Im=0) in the Nyquist plane on the right side of the stability requirement circle for tested time periods, the testing of time periods less than or equal to 40 seconds can be omitted.
+The applied frequency with the superimposed sinusoidal signal is illustrated in Figure 11 together with an example of the resulting power output.